KTC96/StackPortfolio/README.md

 ![Homepage featured projects slider](./documentation/features/featured-projects-slider.png)

 - **Footer**
   - The final footer is much more minimalistic than my original wireframe.
 I decided to not add anything that would distract from the primary purpose of the site.
 I only have one column of links, which lead to the **About** and **Careers** pages.
 The **Careers** page is a placeholder for now, but I plan to add a page that lists the current job openings at Stackportfol.io.
-It currerently still allows for the user to email `contact@stackportfol.io` so that expression of interest can be received.
+It currently still allows for the user to email `contact@stackportfol.io` so that expression of interest can be received.
 In future, I plan to add more items to the footer.

 ![Footer](./documentation/features/footer.png)